Fast Fashion and the Environment

 According to an article by Fast Company, “apparel companies make 53 million tons of clothes into the world annually.
 If the industry keeps up its exponential pace of growth, it is expected to reach 160 million tons by 2050.”
 The problem with this exponential pace is that we end up with more clothing than we actually use, and this leads to an exceeding amount of waste.
 In fact, 11 million tons of clothing is thrown out in the U.S. alone.
 That’s a lot of clothes!

 With more clothing making its way into landfills, this is where we see the greatest impact on the environment.
-And while some clothing is made from a biodegradable material such as cotton or wool, fast fashion primarily uses synthetic fabrics like polyester, which ultimately never break down and can shed microfibres when we do our laundry.
+And while some clothing is made from a biodegradable material such as cotton or wool, fast fashion primarily uses synthetic fabrics like polyester, which ultimately never breaks down and can shed microfibres when we do our laundry.

 While it can seem overwhelming to make sustainable choices in the face of an all-consuming, billion-dollar fast fashion industry, we each hold the power to make choices that can lead to a more sustainable life.
 Let’s consider what we can do in our power, as consumers, to tackle a challenge like fast fashion.